🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 ❌ What you’ll lose:

-• Agentforce and Einstein AI automation
+• Einstein AI and Agentforce automation capabilities

-• Access to 5,000+ apps on AppExchange
+• Access to over 5,000 apps on the AppExchange

 📋 How to switch: